chrismatthews939/DataEng-Learning-Journal/1. Data Fundamentals/Data-Fundamentals-Notes.md

   - Limited data types
   - Susceptable to error because of delimiters and line terminators

+- CSV Common Problems:
   - Fixing inconsistent formats
       - Standardise the use of delimiters
   - Datatype mismatch
       - Provide a schema alongside
   - Header misalignment
       - Try to make this consistent

 ### Navigating quality issues in JSON data formats
 JSON (JavaScript Object Notation) is a lightweight, human-readable format primarily used for transmitting data between servers and web applications, enhancing user experiences and performance